cwadge/junk-drawer/pipewire_tuning_guide.md

 ## Extras

+Some things that may or may not be interesting or relevant for your situation:

+### Disable FluidSynth Daemon

 Optionally, if you're not routinely playing MIDI from your desktop as a matter of course, you can disable `fluidsynth` sessions, which can free up resources and avoid potential conflicts.

 ```bash